Code0x13/SubCert/README.md

 $ cd SubCert
 $ python3 subcert.py -h

-run the tool against a single target
+With a single host: -
 $ python3 subcert.py -t example.domain.com

-run the tool against a text file containing targets on each line
+With multiple hosts, create a text file with hosts on each new line, for example: -
-$ python3 subcert.py -f targets.txt

 $ cat targets.txt
 example-1.domain.com
 example-2.domain.com
 example-3.domain.com

+Then run the tool, specifying the file: -
+$ python3 subcert.py -f targets.txt
 ```